Close

 The Fairfax County real estate market remains one of the strongest segments in the broader Northern Virginia housing market heading into summer 2026.
 While some Northern Virginia areas are seeing slower buyer activity, Fairfax County continues benefiting from steady demand, healthy contract activity, and balanced housing inventory.

-The biggest story right now is clear: McLean, Oakton, and Vienna continue to attract strong buyer interest, especially in the luxury and move-up home segments.
+The biggest story right now is clear: Vienna, McLean, Oakton and Centreville continue to attract strong buyer interest, especially in the luxury and move-up home segments.

 Fairfax County Housing Market Snapshot